vaimo/composer-patches/README.md

 * COMPOSER_PATCHES_FATAL_FAIL - exit after first patch failure is encountered
 * COMPOSER_PATCHES_SKIP_PACKAGES - comma-separated package names to exclude from patching, useful when maintaining patches on package upgrade.
 Does not affect bundled patches.
-* COMPOSER_PATCHES_PREFER_OWNER - always use data directly from owner's composer.json rather than using installed.json
+* COMPOSER_PATCHES_PREFER_OWNER - always use data directly from owner's composer.json rather than using the information stored in installed.json

 ### Deprecated flag names